Rineloricaria setepovos

-Rineloricaria setepovos is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Piratini River, which is part of the Uruguay River basin, in the state of Rio Grande do Sul in Brazil.
-The species reaches 10.6 cm (4.2 inches) in standard length and is believed to be a facultative air-breather.
+Rineloricaria setepovos is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes..
+This catfish occurs in the Piratini River, which is part of the Uruguay River basin, in the state of Rio Grande do Sul in southern Brazil.
+The species reaches a standard lengthof 10.6 cm and is believed to be a facultative air-breather.